muhammadsyed110/led_sensing/README.md

 ### Sample Input and Output

-Below is an example of the raw input and the corresponding output:
+Below is an example of the Physical setup of the LED Matrix with object position considered as input and the corresponding output

 ![Raw Input](image.png)